-WARNING! – RACCOONS ARE A RABIES VECTOR SPECIES.
-RABIES HAS ENTERED THE STATE OF COLORADO.
-Do not touch a raccoon until you have spoken with a rehabilitator.
+WARNING! – Raccoons can contract rabies.
+Do not touch a raccoon until you have spoken Greenwood Wildlife.

 What to Do

-Regarding after-hours rescuing, reuniting, transporting and nuisance raccoons, please follow Rescue a Raccoon.
+Regarding after-hours rescuing, reuniting, transporting and nuisance raccoons, please follow Reunite a Raccoon.

 Video of raccoon reunite in action: